 The origin of Thanksgiving Day has been attributed to a harvest feast held by the Plymouth Colony.
 In 1621, Governor William Bradford of the Plymouth Colony proclaimed a day of “thanksgiving” and prayer to celebrate the Pilgrims’ first harvest in America the year after their arrival on the merchant ship Mayflower.
 The picture you usually see of a few Native American men joining the Pilgrims at the feast is a bit inaccurate, however.
 From original settler Edward Winslow in a letter to a friend in 1621, we know that some 90 men accompanied the Wampanoag Chief, Massasoit, to visit at Plymouth for three days of fish, fowl, and venison.
 But of the roughly 100 English settlers who had spent their first year on the Massachusetts coast, about half had died by this time.
 This would have left about half the 52 survivors as English men.
 So the Native men outnumbered the Pilgrim men by over three to one!

 The idea of the Pilgrims fleeing England due to persecution to come to America is not quite historically accurate, at least as the starting point.
 Rather, over a decade earlier they had already left England for Holland as Dissenters of the Church of England.
 They were not willing to comply with obligatory Church of England worship practices and were therefore subject to fines if they stayed in England.
-These Pilgrims were Puritan Calvinists in their theology and found the Dutch Calvinism more tolerant to their religious practice.
+These Pilgrims were Puritan Calvinists in their theology and found the Dutch Calvinism more tolerant of their religious practice.
 However, they found that in Holland their children were forgetting how to speak English and were adopting Dutch customs too liberal for their sensibilities.

 Therefore, they intended to remove to America, having heard of successful settlement in Virginia, and hoped to arrive north of Virginia at the mouth of the Hudson River, in an area chartered to be called “New England.”
 The Mayflower was not a passenger vessel, but a merchant ship.
 The Atlantic passage was difficult, one passenger and one crewman died, and one baby was born.